joinpursuit/Pursuit-Core-iOS-Unit3-Assignment1/README.md

 ## Summary

 You are given two .json files.
 Create a Tab Bar Controller that manages two View Controllers, each one with a Table View inside.
 Selecting a row in a table view should segue to another View Controller with more information about the specific item selected.
+You must also use include Unit Tests for your models.

 ## JSON